TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/julia/index.md/index.md

 ## How to Implement the Solution

-With the background out of the way, let’s get right into our implementation of Hello World in Julia:
+With the background out of the way, let's get right into our implementation of Hello World in Julia:

 ```julia
 println("Hello, World!")
 ```

-And unsurprisingly, that’s it!
+And unsurprisingly, that's it!
 We can implement Hello World in Julia in a single line.

-Despite how easy the print functionality seems in Julia, there’s actually a lot going on.
+Despite how easy the print functionality seems in Julia, there's actually a lot going on.
 First of all, println makes a call to print with an added newline character.